Making a will

 - Children inherit equally under the laws regardless of their needs.

 - Your assets may have to be sold so that your estate can be split among your heirs; this could mean your husband or wife having to move out of the home you live in.

 - If you have no immediate family, distant relatives you have never met may inherit from you rather than friends.

 - If you have no living relatives, the state gets everything.

 All adults should have a will but it’s particularly important once you own property, have children, start a business or have savings and investments.
-In England and Wales anyone 18 or over can write a will.
+In England, Wales and Northern Ireland anyone 18 or over can write a will.
 In Scotland the minimum age is 12.

 You can use a solicitor, professional will writer or online will writing service to write your will, or you can write your will yourself.

 You need to be very careful if you decide to write your own will.
 It’s easy to unwittingly make a mistake which makes it unclear or invalidates it.
 A solicitor can ensure your will is clear and legally valid and can also offer advice on how to make it tax-efficient by reducing any potential inheritance tax bill.

-As a rough guide, expect to pay between £150 and £250 to have a simple will drawn up by a solicitor.
+As a rough guide, expect to pay a minimum of £150 to have a simple will drawn up by a solicitor.
 For a more complex will, you may pay more.
 Costs can vary so shop around and get a few quotes first.

 If your affairs are simple, you could use a professional will writer.
 They tend to be cheaper than solicitors but aren’t regulated in the same way.
 If you go down this route, make sure you choose one that is either a member of The Society of Will Writers or the Institute of Professional Willwriters.